AndreiAlesik/Employee_control_system/README.md

 2. Run `mvn clean install` to install the required dependencies.<br>
 3. Start the application using `mvn spring-boot:run`.<br>

-You can also run aplication in docker by using next instruction.<br>
+You can also run application in docker by following next instruction.<br>
 1. Clone the repository.<br>
 2. Compile project by using `mvn clean install`.<br>
 3. Run docker on your computer.<br>